 \subsubsection{Dataset splits}

 In this study, our data split is done in a patient-wise manner.
-Out of the acquisitions of the 44 participants, 29 sequences with around $29~\times~1400 = 40600~\text{images}$ are used for training.
-Those sequences are cropped and padded on volumes of size $512~\times~512~\times~1400~\pm~207$ to keep the voxel spacing unchanged.
+Out of the acquisitions of the 44 participants, 29 participants with $29~\times~1400 = 40600~\text{images}$ are used for training.
+Those sequences are cropped and padded on volumes of size $512~\times~512~\times~1400$ to keep the voxel spacing unchanged.
 The GM, GL and SOL muscles are provided over a single volume.
-For validation and test set, we use the data of the remaining 5 and 10 participants with around 7000 and 14000 images, respectively.
+For the validation and the test set, we use 5 and 10 participants with 7000 and 14000 images.